Health and Adult Social Care Scrutiny Panel - Thursday, 19th September, 2024 6.30 pm

 Vaccination Rates Update

-The report highlights the low uptake of vaccinations in Greenwich.
+The Panel was also scheduled to receive a report on vaccination rates in Greenwich.
 The report notes that:

 Currently, both locally and nationally, we are seeing vaccination rates at their lowest point for a number of years.